 “This is Christina Griffin with the Griffin Group at Coldwell Banker.
-We just listed a home in your community XXXX.
+We just listed a home in your community, [neighborhood name].
 If you know anyone looking to move, give us a call.”

-Simple right?
-Well, most great scripts are!
+Simple, right?
+And therein lies the secret.
 The more complicated your message, the higher the likelihood it will be ignored.
 This is true for almost all marketing and lead generation.

 Her results were truly astonishing:

-She sent out a total of 1,200 messages to cell phones in a two-mile circle around her listing.
-From those messages, she got over 200 returned calls.
-So many, in fact, that her poor call coordinator from MyOutDesk couldn’t keep up with the volume.
+Christina sent out a total of 1,200 messages to cell phones in a two-mile circle around her listing.
+From those messages, she got more than 200 returned calls—so many that her call coordinator from MyOutDesk couldn’t keep up with the volume.

 The Follow-up: Using Technology to Grow Genuine Relationships

-As many of you already know, the money, of course, is in the follow-up.
+As I mentioned up top, the money is in the follow-up.
 Anyone with deep enough pockets or a clever idea can get their phone to ring.
-Turning those calls into closed deals takes practice and a good lead nurturing strategy.
+Turning those calls into closed deals takes practice and a good lead-nurturing strategy.
 Luckily, Christina’s team has both.

 Over to You

-Know a great real estate agent, broker, or team leader who leverages new (or old) technology in a creative way to generate listings and leads?
 Have a great circle prospecting story?
-Let us know in the comments or join our Facebook Mastermind Group for experienced agents here.
+Or maybe you know a great real estate agent, broker, or team leader who leverages new (or old) technology in a creative way to generate listings and leads.
+Let us know in the comments.
+We love to hear your exciting stories from the field.